twobin/react-lazyload/README.md

 **NOTICE** Set `debounce` / `throttle` to all lazy loaded components unanimously, if you don't, the first occurrence is respected.

 [demo](https://jasonslyvia.github.io/react-lazyload/examples/#/debounce)

+### checkHorizontal

+Type: Bool / Number Default: false

+Lazyload will check horizontally for component visibility, this will be helpful for lazy carousel.
+Please note that, this will need to update offset to `[up, down, left, right]`

 ## Utility